theevilbit/kex/README.md

 If I used a function I found somewhere, I tried to point this out in the comments.
 Specifically the GDI bitmap abuse ones are taken from: [GitHub - GradiusX/HEVD-Python-Solutions: Python solutions for the HackSysTeam Extreme Vulnerable Driver](https://github.com/GradiusX/HEVD-Python-Solutions).
 Although I modified them them in some cases, still the majority is unchanged, and as they build up big part of the code base, I wanted to highlight it here.

 ## Basic usage
-### Functions to generate token stealing shell code:
+### Functions to generate shell codes

-These will get specific OS structure offsets, required for token stealing:
+These will get specific OS structure offsets:
 ```
 def getosvariablesx():
 def getosvariablesx86():